-- Exists an over view over the Standard Model of Particle Physics. - Can students describe the most important phenomena - Are students acquainted with the experimental methods and techniques. - Have students knowledge of the basic principles of detectors for subatomic particles. - Is the connection between theory and experiment clear.
+- Exists an over view over the Standard Model of Particle Physics. - Can students describe the most important phenomena - Are students acquainted with the experimental methods and techniques. - Students have the knowledge of the basic principles of detectors for subatomic particles. - Is the connection between theory and experiment clear.